younghhk/expectedCases/README.md

 ### Requirements

 - Cohort age distribution may use bands of any width (1-year, 5-year, 10-year, or mixed).
+Wider age bands may be less precise.

 - Incidence and mortality rate bands must follow valid numeric formatting (NN-NN or NN+) and must cover every single age in age_min:age_max exactly once (no gaps or overlaps).